 I'm fully aware that my choices and my actions largely led to the things that have happened in my life, but that is what life is; a serious of choices.
-Choose to be happy, choose to cling to worry.
-Choose to dwell on mistakes, choose to forgive yourself.
-Choose to trust your intuition, choose to ignore it.
-Choose to listen to the voice inside that says it's not worth it, choose to know that isn't truth.
-So on and so forth.. .it's always a choice.
-And I have a choice to control how I react to both circumstances and to how I react to those around me that may judge me, criticize me, or attempt discourage me.
+Choose to be happy or choose to cling to worry.
+Choose to dwell on mistakes or choose to forgive yourself.
+Choose to trust your intuition or choose to ignore it.
+Choose to listen to the voice inside that says it's not worth it or choose to go down that road anyway.
+So on and so forth; it's always a choice.
+And I have a choice to control how I react to both circumstances and to how I react to those around me that may judge me, criticize me, or attempt to discourage me.
 At the end of the day, the only thing that matters, especially when going through trials and tribulations, is that there is always hope.
 Hope lies within my mind, within my heart, and within my faith.
 Again, this is something I constantly have to remind myself of in those times my general happiness is shaken.
 Sometimes it takes longer than other times to regain that equilibrium of inner peace.
 Still, it is there inside to return to if I allow myself to do so.

 A Bit of Background

 Fast forward nearly ten years after that, I have a husband and three beautiful children.
 I have my health, my love of life, my faith in God, and dreams that may or may not come true.
 I also have struggles and worries just as everyone else does, and choices to make.
 Some of the hardest choices to make are the ones that involve hanging onto myself and my own inner peace despite other factors I can't always control and despite not being able to control the reactions of others involved.
 Somehow, though, I think I've managed fairly well, especially considering that through most of these times I did not share my pain with others, even those that knew the circumstances.
-And then after the fact, it hardly seems to matter one way or another, because the only point in time talking to someone about it really matters is in the moment when just expressing a thought or emotion is a relief.
-Generally, though, a person I trust is not available or I choose to write instead.
-Often, writing seems to be the better option anyway.
-No one judges that unless I choose to share it, and if i do, not many know how much of it may be reflective of circumstances and how much of it may just be an idea expressed.
+And then after the fact, it hardly seems to matter one way or another, because the time talking to someone about it really matters is in the moment when just expressing a thought or emotion is a relief.

 Anyway, I've had points in time where things seemed to be going fairly well.
 You know - a roof over my head, steady income, and a future to plan.
-Of course there is always a future to plan, but there have also been times when a better future seemed distant and maybe non-existent.
-I've been practically homeless, living in motel rooms with children and isolated without a vehicle or much access to anyone that really cared about me as a person, for me as I am and not for what someone judged me to be instead.
-I know what it is like to be looked down upon for being "poor" (which is really a word I've never at any point in time labeled myself with).
-I've lived without lights or water for points in time and, even knowing that we were doing our best and trying to do better, felt as if I had nothing much to offer anyone else because they were too busy looking down on me to really see me, to really see it was an effort at times to stay positive.
+Of course, there is always a future to plan, but there have also been times when a better future seemed distant and maybe non-existent.
+I've been practically homeless, living in motel rooms with children and isolated without a vehicle or much access to anyone that really cared about me as a person and not for what someone judged me to be instead.
+I know what it is like to be looked down upon for being poor.
+I've lived without lights or water and even knowing that we were doing our best and trying to do better, felt as if I had nothing much to offer anyone else because they were too busy looking down on me to really see me.
 It's frustrating when others assume you are taking money your husband made that day for doing yard work and handyman work for someone else and using it to eat out on (which of course is deemed irresponsible when it is cheaper to buy more groceries with that money) when we were actually using it to buy food from a grocery store for that day because we had to keep food in a cooler and couldn't think about saving money by buying in bulk.
 We had to worry about everyday necessities that also cost money and could not even consider eating at a restaurant if we wanted to.

-At the same time, during times like these I learned to abhor the phrase "it's the Christian thing to do."
+At the same time, during times like those, I learned to abhor the phrase "it's the Christian thing to do."
 The Christian thing to do is to give and to love for the sake of doing so, not for the sake of drawing attention to oneself for good deeds done.
-To me, the Christian thing to do is to give selflessly, and that includes not drawing attention to myself for doing something for someone else and it includes not reminding someone of that "good deed" at a later point in time when it might benefit me to do so.
+To me, the Christian thing to do is to give selflessly, and that includes not drawing attention to myself for doing something for someone else and it includes not reminding someone of that "good deed" when it might benefit me to do so.
 I don't even put my name on an envelope for offering plates in churches that use them.
 I like the pay-it-forward concept instead.
 Give because someone else gave to me.
-Yet I've had people do things for me in the name of wanting to do the right thing and then barely hide how much of an inconvenience it was to do these things, and I'm left wondering why in the world anyone would want to offer me assistance I didn't even ask for if it was such a hassle.
+Yet I've had people do things for me in the name of wanting to do the right thing and then barely hide how much of an inconvenience it was to do these things, and I'm left wondering why in the world anyone would want to offer me assistance I didn't even ask for if it is such a hassle?

 Then there were a few that I knew were just blessings from God.
 These people reinforced my reasons for wanting to do for others without complaint or even without the possible personal gain of others knowing I'd been kind to someone else.
-They inspired my hub "Angels of the Earthly Kind," with a couple of poems about it.
-Some of these angels I think were literally Heaven sent, there to fulfill a particular need and nothing more.
-Yet these people acted with such unconditional love that I'll never forget them even though I've not talked to them since, and a few of them not even learned a name or what their faces even looked like.
+They inspired my hub "Angels of the Earthly Kind."
+Some of these angels, I think, were literally Heaven sent; there to fulfill a particular need and nothing more.
+Yet these people acted with such unconditional love that I'll never forget them even though I've not talked to them since.
+A few of them I never even learned a name or what their faces looked like.

 I don't have much to offer right now.
 Things are much better than they have been in the past, but still rough.
-There was a fire and we lost everything, which also involves a complicated story and weaving of events.
-But, here we are, now living in a different town, because it was a necessary move, overcoming other challenges as they come at us There are even other complications to the bit of background that I did not mention.
-Many of these things, if they had not happened tome, might seem far fetched.
+There was a fire and we lost everything.
+But here we are, now living in a different town, because it was a necessary move, overcoming other challenges as they come at us.
+Many of these things, if they had not happened to me, might seem far fetched.
 The thing is, this time I know things have been worse and could always be worse.
 And when I realize I am starting to worry about how things can get worse, I also remember that God is always there and does provide for all needs.

-As for giving back, I try to be there for others whenever, however I can in hopes of maybe making a difference, if only a small one.
+As for giving back, I try to be there for others whenever and however I can in hopes of maybe making a difference.
+Even if it is only a small one.
 I may not look like much, I may not have much to offer, and I'm far from perfect, but I care.
 I have love and prayer to offer.
 I have an ear willing to listen when needed.
 I will also share one specific example of faith and the power of prayer.

 Because You Love Me ~ Jo Dee Messina

-There was a point in time when my husband worked two jobs and I was home taking care of one child under two and about to give birth to another one.
+There was a time when my husband worked two jobs and I was home taking care of one child under two and about to give birth to another one.
 We lived in a reasonably priced apartment, yet we still could not meet the bills because the state saw fit to take child support out of both of his checks, nearly fifty percent no less.
-The mother didn't even want the case open. . .but anyway. . .that's another story altogether and another thing I know not to judge a person for without knowing the facts.
+The mother didn't even want the case open, but that's another story altogether and another thing I know not to judge a person for without knowing the facts.

 My point is that, shortly after my daughter was born, we were going to be evicted from the apartment, and I knew it.
-She was only a month or two old and i couldn't work because it would've all gone to pay for daycare anyway.
+She was only a month or two old and I couldn't work because it would have all gone to pay for daycare anyway.
 I could not get assistance for daycare.
 I tried.
 Besides, jobs were scarce in that area.
 Unless a person has a car to work in another county, life is pretty much paycheck to paycheck for those not living on alternative sources of income in that area.

 So one night shortly after my daughter was born, I fell asleep while waiting for my husband to get home from work.
 We had a couch for furniture and a kitchen table.
 My daughter had a crib, but she rarely used it.
 I think this time she was in it, though, and my son and I were on the floor.
-He was asleep beside me and I remember lying flat on my back praying until I fell asleep, exhausted.
-Recovering from a c-section and trying to keep a jealous 20 month old from hurting his sister, taking care of a newborn baby in general, that's just plain tiring, so there I was asleep on the floor.
-It's not as if I had a bed anyway, but this time, i didn't notice the discomfort of the hard floor.
-I was dreaming.
+He was asleep beside me and I remember lying flat on my back praying until I fell asleep, exhausted from recovering from a c-section and trying to keep a toddler and a newborn content.
+So there I was asleep on the floor.

 I woke up with this strange feeling upon me.
 The only way I can describe it is kind of like the buzzed feeling received when the dentist pumps you full of laughing gas (I had a ton of dental work growing up).
 Or maybe like that sensation when a limb you've slept on or sat on wrong falls asleep.
 Anyway, I also had vague images in my mind of a dream.
 Somehow, I just knew this was a message from God.
 I knew things would be alright, though I didn't know how yet.
 I knew that we were all going somewhere and that the time there would be temporary, which frankly, was not what we desired, but it helped me to cope when the time did come to leave.
 I was reminded that I "had a feeling" it was only a temporary thing.